j-mohammadi/RL-RacingCar/README.md

 ### Saving and reloading a model

-Once the model was trained sufficiently I can now save it in the drive along its memory of past events in order to be able to watch the results later and even continue training.
+Once the model was trained sufficiently I can now save it in the hard drive along with its memory of past events in order to be able to watch the results later and even continue training.

-This part of the code allowed the user to save every usefull information of the model in a new folder.
+This part of the code allowed the user to save every useful information of the model in a new folder.

 ```
 directory = "Model_600"